irfanfadhullah/irfanfadhullah/README.md

 ### Hi there 👋
-- 🔭 I’m currently working at South Korea
+- 🔭 I’m currently working in South Korea.
-- 🔭 Graduated from Sejong University, South Korea
+- 🔭 Graduated from Sejong University, South Korea.
-- 🌱 I’m currently learning Data Science, Machine Learning and Deep Learning
+- 🌱 I’m currently learning Data Science, Machine Learning and Deep Learning.
-- 👯 I’m looking to collaborate on a Project about my interest in DS/ML/DL and for the job
+- 👯 I’m looking to collaborate on a Project about my interest in DS/ML/DL and for the job.
-- 💬 Ask me about anything or my interest
+- 💬 Ask me about anything or my interest.
 - 📫 How to reach me: https://www.linkedin.com/in/muhamad-irfan-fadhullah/
 - ✨ Expand my Repository to reach out what I do in the Data Science, Machine Learning, and Deep Learning
 - ✨ See my Portfolio --> https://irfanfadhullah.github.io/